yorikvanhavre/FreeCAD-manual/working_with_freecad/traditional_modeling_the_csg_way.md

 You might look at the table above, and think its design is not good.
 The attachment of the feet to the tabletop is probably too weak.
 You might want to add reinforcing pieces, or you have other ideas to make it better.
 This is where sharing becomes interesting.
 You can download the file made during this exercise from the link below, and modify it to make it better.
 Then, if you share that improved file, others might be able to make it even better, or use your well-designed table in their projects.
 Your design might then give other ideas to other people, and maybe you will have helped a tiny bit to make a better world...

 FreeCAD files carry a **license** field, located, among other useful information, under *File → File Properties*.
-You can specify here a sharing-friendly license such as [Creative Commons](https://creativecommons.org/), which legally allow other people to reuse your file, while preserving some of your rights, such as being identified as the author of the file.
+You can specify here a sharing-friendly license such as [Creative Commons](https://creativecommons.org/), which legally allows other people to reuse your file, while preserving some of your rights, such as being identified as the author of the file.